DAF201/DAF201/README.md

 [blink-in](https://www.blink-in.com)

-(SORRY blink-in images and files upload/download does not work any more due to the change of policy of database, but other functions are working still)
+(SORRY blink-in images and files upload/download do not work anymore due to the change of policy of the database, but other functions are working still)

 Since I cannot access the server to update, feel free to use the [APIs](https://github.com/DAF201/DAF201/blob/main/APIs.pdf)